 Chapters in Books

 “Control Room: Visible and Concealed Spaces of the Aswan High Dam.”
 In Landscapes of Development: Modernization and the Physical Environment in the Eastern Mediterranean, Panayiota Pyla, ed.
-Cambridge: Harvard Graduate School of Design Publications (forthcoming).
+(Cambridge, MA: Harvard Graduate School of Design, 2013), pp. 73-87.

 Refereed Journal Articles